 BackgroundThe Translation Memory files in the question are individual files with the TM file extension *.sdltm and in this article, we will refer to them as ‘file-based TMs’.

-The Termbase files are also individual files with the file extension *.sdltb.
-If a user wants to share resources such as Translation Memories (TMs) and/or Termbases at the same time, with a colleague or a small team without deploying a server solution this article provides guidelines on how to do so using an alternative networked environment.
-It goes on to explain the limitations and disadvantages of sharing file-based TM or Termbases and follows on with a list of a number of best practices for TM/ Termbase-resource sharing.
-Finally, this article will provide an overview of the SDL Support options available for users who take this course of action and concludes with SDL’s recommendation for real-time file sharing using a server-based collaboration solution, Trados GroupShare.
-AnswerThe answer is that the sharing of Trados Studio file-based TMs and Termbases, outside of a server environment is possible with either Studio Freelance or Studio Professional.
-Users can provide shared access to file-based TMs and Termbases by using a networked file repository or an external cloud-based file sharing facility such as DropBox.
+The Terminology files (Termbase) are also individual files with the file extension *.sdltb.
+If a user wants to share resources such as Translation Memories (TMs) and/or Termbase terminology at the same time, with a colleague or a small team without deploying a server solution this article provides guidelines on how to do so using an alternative networked environment.
+However, this is not a recommended workflow.
+It goes on to explain the limitations and disadvantages of sharing file-based TMs or Termbase and follows on with a list of a number of best practices for TM/ Termbase-resource sharing.
+AnswerThe answer is that the sharing of Trados Studio file-based TMs and Terminology, outside of a server environment is possible with either Studio Freelance or Studio Professional but is not a recommended workflow.
+Users can provide shared access to file-based TMs and Termbase terminology by using a networked file repository or an external cloud-based file sharing facility.
 All that is needed is the setup of a shared folder and an acceptance of an invitation to share, which can be sent out to named users.
 These individual files can be saved, read, amended, copied, and deleted by any user that is given access to the network.
-Newly added translations can be shared instantly as 100% matches and seen by all users of the translation memory or suggestion in the Term Recognition window.
-That means, if a user adds a new translation unit in the TM or a new term/ entry in the Termbase and another user comes across the same segment, the latter will be able to retrieve it immediately as a 100% match.
-Users can access the file at any time but not always simultaneously, this depends on network integrity and locking issues.
-To ensure accurate version control, it is recommended that rigid access rules must be adhered to by all users and a process of ‘read/write’ permissions introduced to ensure that the latest, most up to date version of the TM and Termbase is being shared.
-Alternatively, a process of having a number of copy TMs or Termbases could be used instead of just one, users could be allowed 'to read' all TMs’ and Termbases but only ‘write to one’, on their own this would help to ensure accurate version control.

 2. Using external network facilities such as cloud-based sharing facilities, could be subject to security and confidentiality breaches and may impact GDPR ruling.

-3. Access to file-based TMs/ Termbases over external networks can be open to malpractice, such as copying the entire file for own use when there is no permission-based management of files.
+3. Access to file-based TMs / Termbases over external networks can be open to malpractice, such as copying the entire file for own use when there is no permission-based management of files.

-4. Multiple-user access to the same file-based TM/ Termbase file can introduce inconsistent versions, and users need to be diligent in TM/ Termbase version control.
+4. Multiple-user access to the same file-based TM / Termbase file can introduce inconsistent versions, and users need to be diligent in TM / Termbase version control.

-6. Using one file-based TM/ Termbase across several users can cause corruption of the file and also locking problems.
+6. Using one file-based TM / Termbase across several users can cause corruption of the file and also locking problems.

 7. Uplift fragment matching technology was introduced with Studio 2017.
 File-based TMs that have taken advantage of this functionality are now larger and degradation of performance can impact usage of shared file-based TMs, making access much slower.